THANKS FOR LISTENING WORLD!

 Yeah, I agree.

-Money one is money one is better than money earned.
+Money won is money one is better than money earned.

-OK.
 All right, so here's my last question.
-Don't you think they could have easily found out who the real mother of Sweet Pea was?
+Don't you think they could have easily found out who the real mother of Swee'pea was?

 That's a great question.

 Sweet Haven's a pretty small town.
 They're not very kind to strangers.
 So probably the mudda is a resident of Sweet Haven.
 They do a little investigating.
-They know who Sweet Pea belongs to.
+They know who Swee'pea belongs to.

 Sure, small town.